Ever thought about who designs the funny graphics you see on Instagram? Or what about the pages of a glossy magazine?

 'You don't need to go to uni for a career in graphic design - check out this guide to graphic design apprenticeships'

-Check out this vid for a quick overview of graphic design apprenticeships:
+Check out this vid for a quick overview:

 An apprenticeship in graphic and multimedia design lets you work, earn and learn.
 You’ll develop technical skills while working in a real office.
 You’ll learn the ins and outs of graphic design while going to college to study for a recognised qualification, such as an NVQ Level 2 in Graphic Design.
 Plus, you’ll even earn a salary.
 All this without the costs and debt of going to university – score!